felbinger/AdminGuide/docs/21_nginx.md

 # NGINX setup

-As mentioned in the introduction we are going to use a nginx as reverse proxy.
+As mentioned in the introduction we are going to use an nginx as reverse proxy.

 The installation is quite simple:
 ```shell